-Ms. Diamond holds a J.D. with a certification of specialization in environmental law from the University of California, Berkeley, where she was a research associate for the Law of the Sea Institute and the managing editor of Ecology Law Quarterly.
-She obtained her B.A. in earth and environmental sciences from Wesleyan University.
+Jordan holds a J.D. with a certification of specialization in environmental law from the University of California, Berkeley, where she was a research associate for the Law of the Sea Institute and the managing editor of Ecology Law Quarterly.
+She obtained her B.A. in earth and environmental sciences and certificate in environmental studies from Wesleyan University.

-- Climate Change: energy subsidies and incentives; adaptation assistance
+- Climate Change: coastal adaptation and resilience; federal energy subsidies

 - J.D. with a certificate of specialization in environmental law, University of California, Berkeley, School of Law, 2008